softeng-feup/open-cx-jakepaulers/docs/README.md

 ## Product Vision

 The goal is to make host-atendee interaction simple.
 Users post relevant questions and the audience can vote and reply.
-The conference host may choose to answer the most popular ones.
+The talk's host may choose to answer the most popular ones.

 <!-- Start by defining a clear and concise vision for your module, to help members of the team, contributors, and users into focusing their often disparate views into a concise, visual, and short textual form.
 It provides a "high concept" of the product for marketers, developers, and managers.
 A product vision describes the essential of the product and sets the direction to where a product is headed, and what the product will deliver in the future.